 Families, Education, Preschool, and Promise 2025 Levy Renewal Process

 The Department of Education and Early Learning (DEEL) is committed to fostering a bright future for all students in our community.
-The Families, Education, Preschool and Promise (FEPP) levy funds DEEL’s major investments in Seattle youth and families from cradle to college, to career and beyond.
-DEEL is leading the process for renewing the Families, Education, Preschool, and Promise (FEPP) Levy, which is set to expire at the end of 2025.
+The Families, Education, Preschool and Promise (FEPP) levy funds DEEL’s major investments in Seattle youth and families from cradle to career and beyond.
+These investments are funded by the Families, Education, Preschool, and Promise (FEPP) Levy, which is set to expire at the end of 2025.

 About the Proposed 2025 FEPP Levy